Pat Marlowe

 Pat Marlowe (1933 – 6 August 1962) was an English socialite, party hostess and actress who found minor fame in the 1950s and early 1960s.
-Her tragic death by suicide aged 28 in 1962, shortly after the death of Marilyn Monroe, caused reflection on the harsh reality of life for apparently glamourous young women striving for success in showbusiness.
+Her tragic death by suicide aged 28 in 1962, shortly after the death of Marilyn Monroe, caused reflection on the harsh reality of life for apparently glamorous young women striving for success in showbusiness.

 Early life and career

 Anita Sonia Patricia Wimble was born in late 1933 in Chatham, Kent to Norah and Albert Wimble, a taxi hire proprietor.
 She left home for London aged fifteen to find success in the entertainment industry and changed her name to Pat Marlowe.
 She initially found work as a shop assistant, waitress and switchboard operator.

-At some point, she landed a small part in a Tommy Trinder revue as a chorus girl ice skater and later and featured as a “Corsican Girl” in musical Bet Your Life, starring Arthur Askey in 1952.
+At some point, she landed a small part in a Tommy Trinder revue as a chorus girl ice skater and later featured as a “Corsican Girl” in musical Bet Your Life, starring Arthur Askey in 1952.
 Askey later described her as “A girl you would notice…[she was] very effervescent and on the ball”.

 She befriended showbiz entrepreneur and bandleader Jack Hylton in the early 1950s, with whom she had a lengthy relationship and who helped further her career.

 She eventually changed her mind about becoming an actress and became a jetsetter and socialite, travelling between New York, Paris, Monte Carlo and the French and Italian Riviera.
 She was quoted as saying “I’ve decided on my career; I’m just going to get rich”.

 By the late 1950s Marlowe had become a party hostess and theatrical agent.
 The press described her as a shrewd businesswoman.
 Millionaires used her for projects with which they did not want to be associated, for which she received commission.
 She hosted parties described as “the talk of London”.
 She held Wednesday night parties for prominent and clandestine gay men and later socialite parties at her home near the Dorchester Hotel.